 Phishing scams aim to trick people into revealing personal details or sensitive financial information.
 Publishers Clearing House only asks for basic confirmation information if you’ve actually won a prize.
 This can include your full name, address, date of birth, and email address.

-PCH doesn’t ask for a credit card number, bank account number, social security number, or other private information that can be used to steal your identity or your funds.
+PCH doesn’t ask for credit card numbers, bank account numbers, social security numbers, or other private information that could be used to steal your identity or your funds.

-There are many ways to prevent identity theft, as well as services you can purchase to protect your information and keep it safe.
+There are many ways to prevent identity theft and services you can purchase to protect your information and keep it safe.

 Be aware of fake fees